aldryn/aldryn-boilerplate-bootstrap3/docs/general/installation.rst

 - ``gulp browser`` connects to a given server (django) and runs live reload on a separate IP
 - ``gulp tests`` runs the test suite

-We also offer certain single commands:
+We also offer some standalone commands:

 - ``gulp jslint`` runs JavaScript linting
-- ``gulp scsslint`` runs SASS linting
+- ``gulp scsslint`` runs Sass linting
 - ``gulp images`` optimises images within ``/static/img``
 - ``gulp docs`` compiles YUIDoc into ``static/docs``

 We love code over configuration.

-SASS Compilation
+Sass Compilation
 ----------------

-You can compile/watch SASS using the following commands from within the root:
+You can compile/watch Sass using the following commands from within the root:

 - ``compass compile private`` to compile the css
 - ``compass watch private`` to constantly watch for changes and compile